luiswirth/bsc-thesis/src/matter/mesh.typ

 is also available on the handle, but here we directly provide any relevant mesh information.

-For instance the `SimplexHandle::supersimps` gives us all supersimplicies that are also contained in the mesh, which are exactly all the supersequence simplicies.
+For instance the `SimplexHandle::supersimps` gives us all supersimplices that are also contained in the mesh, which are exactly all the supersequence simplices.
 The `Simplex::supersequence` method however expects a `root: &Simplex`, which gives the context in which we are searching for supersequences.
 This context is directly provided to the method on the handle, since the mesh knows